LSmyrnaios/PublicationsRetriever/README.md

 # DocUrlsRetriever    [![Build Status](https://travis-ci.com/LSmyrnaios/DocUrlsRetriever.svg?branch=master)](https://travis-ci.com/LSmyrnaios/DocUrlsRetriever)

-A Java-program which finds the Document Urls from the given Publication-Web-Pages and downloads the docFiles.<br/>
+A Java-program which finds the Document Urls from the given Publication-Web-Pages and if wanted, it can also download the docFiles.<br/>
 It is being developed for the European organization: [**OpenAIRE**](https://www.openaire.eu/).<br/>

 The **DocUrlsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, their PubPages with their DocUrls and a comment.<br/>
 The "comment" can have the following values:
 - an empty string, if the docUrl is retrieved and the user specified that the docFiles will not be downloaded
-- the DocFileFullPath, if we have set to download-&-store the DocFiles
+- the DocFileFullPath, if we have chosen to download the DocFiles
 - the ErrorCause, if there was any error which prevented the discovery of the DocUrl (in that case, the DocUrl is set to "unreachable")
 <br/>